ClickHouse/ClickHouse/docs/en/sql-reference/data-types/decimal.md

 During calculations on Decimal, integer overflows might happen.
 Excessive digits in a fraction are discarded (not rounded).
 Excessive digits in integer part will lead to an exception.

 :::warning
 Overflow check is not implemented for Decimal128 and Decimal256.
-In case of overflow incorrect result is always silently returned.
+In case of overflow incorrect result is returned, no exception is thrown.
 :::

 ``` sql